-The performance of the Warrants throughout the term generally follows the following pattern: C Perform Call Knock-Out Warrants, as a general rule, (i.e. when not taking into account any other factors impacting the price formation of warrants) lose value if the price of the Underlying falls.
-Conversely, the value of C Perform Put Knock-Out Warrants falls when the price of the Underlying rises.
+The right to payment is structured differently for Call and Put Warrants: With Call Warrants, the monetary amount depends (subject to the more detailed provisions of the respective Warrant Terms and these Final Terms) on the amount by which the relevant settlement price exceeds the respective strike price on or around the valuation date as set forth in the respective Warrant Terms; with Put Warrants, it depends on the amount by which the relevant settlement price falls short of the respective strike price on or around the valuation date.
+The development of the value of a Warrant throughout the term generally follows the same pattern: A Call Warrant, as a general rule, (i.e. when not taking into account any other factors impacting the price formation of warrants) loses value if the price of the respective Underlying falls.
+Conversely, the value of a Put Warrant falls when the price of the respective Underlying rises.